-IF SOMETHING SEEMS WRONG:
+If something seems wrong:

-Check that the packaging and delivery notes look genuine.
-Does the package contain instructions and a guarantee?

-Check for any damage and listen for loose fittings.
+- Check that the packaging and delivery notes look genuine.
+Does the package contain instructions and a guarantee? - Check for any damage and listen for loose fittings. - Check the item has a UK plug.

-Plug checker guides can be purchased from Electrical Safety First here:

-Check the item is fitted with a standard UK plug (with a fuse), charger with UK plug pins or a conversion plug (with a fuse), not a travel adaptor.
 Make sure it is in good condition with the right size pins and properly attached to the cord.

-STOP USING THE PRODUCT IMMEDIATELY, TURN IT OFF AND UNPLUG IT FROM THE SOCKET IF ANY OF THE FOLLOWING HAPPENS:
+STOP using the product immediately, turn it off and unplug it from the socket if any of the following happens:

-- It isn't working properly or won't work all the time. - · It speeds up or down without warning. - The outer casing seems too hot to the touch. - You can see smoke coming from it, or smell burning.
+- It isn't working properly or won't work all the time. - It speeds up or down without warning. - The outer casing seems too hot to the touch. - You can see smoke coming from it, or smell burning.